oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_class_clean_coding/README.md

 >
 > :warning: Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.

-> **Note**: This tutorial will not work for a Full System compile as it demonstrates a SYCL HLS flow specific feature.
+> **Note**: This tutorial does not apply to the FPGA acceleration flow as it demonstrates a SYCL HLS flow specific feature.

 ## Prerequisites
 This sample is part of the FPGA code samples.